 The ward nurse will be happy to answer all your questions and you will be given an information leaflet to refer to.
 We will organise a district nurse to visit you to make sure you are recovering well and coping with your catheter.

 Within one to two weeks you should receive an appointment letter from the urology nurse specialist.
 The appointment is for you to attend the urology department (as an outpatient) for a trial without catheter.
 During the appointment we will remove the catheter to see how well you can pass urine independently.

 Overnight accommodation is available if you have to come to hospital for regular treatment or complex investigations but do not need to be admitted to a ward.
 Accommodation is also available for your relatives if you are staying in hospital (as an inpatient).
 Please ask a member of staff for details.

 The Royal London Hospital and St Bartholomew’s clinics and referrals

-Please use the Choose and Book System or please write to the Trust's Central Appointments office:
+Please use the eRS system or please write to the Trust's Central Appointments office:

 Central Appointments (CAO)

 1st Floor, 9 Prescot Street